sihyun-ahn/CS453-KGA/README.md

 ### Configure the eval, rules, baseline aliases

+PromptPex defines the following model aliases for the different phases of the test generation:

+- `rules`: rule, inverse rules, test generation
+- `eval`: rule and test quality evaluations
+- `baseline`: baseline test generation

-If you are using a specific set of models, you can use `.env` to override the eval/rules/baseline aliases.
+If you are using a specific set of models, you can use a `.env` file to override the eval/rules/baseline aliases

 ```text
 GENAISCRIPT_MODEL_EVAL="azure:gpt-4o_2024-08-06"